predictus/jobs/README.md

 - To achieve the maximum efficiency you will have to understand the key aspects of financial inclusion, the fintech ecosystem and the concrete needs of our users

 ### Software developer
+- You will coconstruct our API to communicate with the Android application
 - You will develop the interface with our payment provider to ensure that our customers can access their loan as fast as possible
 - You will build a sustainable technical infrastructure that can handle the current growth of 50% per month
 - You will design internal reporting tools to track performance and customer satisfaction